meteosR/GLYCO-2/README.md

-# GLYCO-2

-## GLYcan COverage (A webserver to calcaulte glycan coverage of glysoylated proteins)
+## GLYcan COverage, version 2 (GLYCO-2:A tool to calcaulte glycan coverage of glysoylated proteins, version 2)

 ### How to install